shraddhabhatt/Liri-node-app/README.md

 # liri-node-app

-* to install these npm packages run these commands one at a time.
+* install these npm packages run these commands one at a time.

 npm install twitter
 npm install spotify
 npm install request

-*Commands to run LIRI
+* Commands to run LIRI

 Follow the format presented in these queries